-The USGS has identified 68 principal aquifers, or regionally extensive aquifers that can be used as a source of drinking water, across the nation.
+The USGS has identified 68 principal aquifers, or regionally extensive aquifers that can be used as a source of drinking water, across the country.
 Groundwater pumped from these aquifers provides nearly 50 percent of the nation’s drinking water.
 Twenty of these principal aquifers account for about 75 percent of the nation’s groundwater pumped for public supply and 85 percent of the groundwater pumped for domestic supply.
 These 20 principal aquifers are being intensively evaluated by the USGS National Water-Quality Assessment Project between 2012 and 2023.
-Summary results for five principal aquifers are recently completed and now available online.
+Summary results for nine principal aquifers are now available online at the links below.

 “The National Water-Quality Assessment Project is critical in helping resource managers understand how contaminants are introduced into the environment.
 This knowledge helps them make informed decisions about how to manage the nation’s water resources,” said Don Cline, USGS Associate Director for Water.
 “Understanding the quality of our water is critical in sustaining this resource for generations to come.”

 USGS scientists are assessing water quality in source, or untreated, water from wells in principal aquifers.
 Most consumers receive water that has been treated by local utilities to meet federal drinking-water standards.
 Understanding what constituents are in untreated water can help decision makers manage and treat water resources.

 This comprehensive sampling, carried out over principal aquifers across the country, is focused on public-supply wells that tap deeper groundwater.
 Along with detailed information on geology, hydrology, geochemistry and chemical and water use, this data can be used to explain how and why aquifer vulnerability to contamination varies across the nation.